Code-Institute-Submissions/ForexTT/README.md

 I based my project on services related to making another stream of Income through the foreign exchange market (Forex).

+As-well-as full time work, I run my own online business with a team of partners giving tips and sharing the trades I will be taking for my clients to copy and profit as I do.
+Not only that, but for those who dont have the time to trade or dont want to go through the hassle of registering with a broker, I also provide a management scheme where we do all the work and split the profits.
+Win, win for everyone.

 In this website I'm trying to promote these services and showcase all the benefits that come with It.
 Did you know that 1 in 4 adults suffer from financial problems and In recent studies the financial conduct authority say a further 50% of those "display one or more characteristics that signal their potential vulnerability".
 The major worry with financial struggles Is the levels of stress and frustration It causes.
-Having seen this first hand I decided to set up Together Trading as a way to help people make money and bring a community of together.
+Having seen this first hand I decided to set up Together Trading as a way to help people make extra money and bring a community together.

-As-well-as full time work, I run my own online business with a team of partners giving tips and sharing the trades I will be taking for my clients to copy and profit as I do.
-Not only that, but for those who dont have the time to trade or dont want to go through the hassle of registering with a broker, I also provide a management scheme where we do all the work and split the profits.
-Win, win for everyone.

 ## User Experience (UX)
 In effect, this website Is for people looking for other ways to make money without physically having to do anything.
 This reaches a wide audience, anybody above 18 can be involved, and Is something that resonates with everyone.
 Afterall, who doesn't want to make more money?
 As a client you can be as much or as little involved as you like.
-You can follow our analysis and data groups (which are free) and learn to trade yourself or we can take out all the work and do It for you for a fee.
+You can follow our analysis and data groups (which are free) and learn to trade yourself or we can take out all the work and do It for you for a small fee.
 A fee that will only be applied providing we meet all the profit requirements.

-Our account management scheme Is extremely retutable.
+Our account management scheme Is extremely reputable.
 We like to think of It as a glorified savings account.
 For example, your average savings account with a bank Is around 3% per year.
 We offer 10% per month!
 As a customer, knowing the numbers are great but does anyone acually take the time to work them out..
 So lets do run some numbers: